ILIAS-eLearning/ilias/docs/configuration/install.md

 ```

 Then point your browser to ```http://example.com/phpinfo.php```.
-If you see the content of the file as shown above your configuration is **not** working.
+If you see the content of the file as shown above, your configuration is **not** working.
-If you can see details of your PHP Configuration everything works fine.
+If you can see details of your PHP configuration, everything works fine.
 Search for the entry ```Loaded configuration file``` as we now made some changes to it (e.g. `/etc/php5/apache2/php.ini`).
 Delete the file `phpinfo.php` afterwards.

-We recommend the atleast following settings for your php.ini:
+We recommend at least the following settings for your php.ini:

 ```ini
 ; you may choose higher values for max_execution_time and memory_limit